 The Graduate School application must be filled out online.
 Submit the application and pay the $60 fee online.
-Then submit the following materials to one of the program co-coordinators:
+Then submit the following materials to the Curriculum and Instruction Graduate Program:

-- Letter of intent including academic and professional goals, philosophy of teaching and learning, and the specific program option you are applying for
+- Letter of intent including academic and professional goals and philosophy of teaching and learning

 - Current resume including experiences with children and adolescents